MartinBINARD/MartinBinard_7_02122021/README.md

 # How to create an admin user with root privileges :crown:

-* In the dabase named `groupomania` by default insert this query:
+* In the dabase named `groupomania` by default insert this query with the desired user_id :
 ```
 UPDATE `users` SET `admin` = '1' WHERE `user_id` = '1';
 ```